NCBI-Hackathons/EmbeddeDocker/README.md

 1. Python 3.6
 2. Docker
 3. Jupyter notebook via pip
-# Embedded Features
+# Embedded Containers
 1. nbdocker
 2. GATK4
 3. BWA
+# Notebook Tools for visualization
-4. IGV extension for Jupyter Notebooks
+1. IGV extension for Jupyter Notebooks

 # Usage
 [how will a user run this - sample code]